Artboard-25

 She/Her

-Lindsey holds a B.A. in Communications from Auburn University and currently works as a Project Manager at the University of Alabama.
+Lindsey Jones holds a B.A. in Communications from Auburn University and currently works as a Project Manager at the University of Alabama.
 Previous credits include “Tanya” (Mamma Mia!), “Bea” (Something Rotten!), “Velma” (Hairspray), “Lucy” (Bright Star), “Amy”(Company), and “Mary Martin of Tours” (Sister Act).
 Lindsey is thrilled to direct and choreograph The 25th Annual Putnam County Spelling Bee with Theatre Tuscaloosa in the upcoming season and is especially excited to share the stage with her husband, Brent, and son, Baker, in this production.

 Molly Kerr